smirarab/legissFX/README.md

 The program adds **2 + 2**.
 You should see **4** in the output panel and in register **X0**.
 No data file is needed for this example.

-## Need help?
+## FAQ

-These downloads are not yet digitally signed, so your computer may block the app or show a security warning.
-If that happens, contact your instructor with your computer type, operating system version, and a screenshot of the message.
+* These downloads are not yet digitally signed, so your computer may block the app or show a security warning.
+On macOS, you only need right click on the file and press "Open".
-You do not need to install a different version of Java.

 ---